n8cotoa/roman-numerals/README.md

 # _Roman Numeral Translator page_

-#### _Exercise for building a user Pig Latin Generator using JavaScript, bootstrap, and JQuery, 6/6/2018_
+#### _Exercise for building a user Roman Number Translator using JavaScript, bootstrap, and JQuery, 6/6/2018_

 #### By _**Nate Cottle and Rita Bennett-Chew**_